Story until March 2015

 In Oct 2016, very dramatically, I quit my corporate job and left for an adventure to fill my soul with joy again.
 I backpacked around Latin America from Nov 2016 to Nov 2017 and it was one memorable journey.

-Since my return to India, I have been traveling around India, trying to take up freelancing assignments like I set up a hostel for some people from scratch in Kodaikanal, Painted a cafe in Mcleodganj, took up writing work online etc. Anything that would help the boat stay afloat.
+Since my return to India, I have been traveling around India, trying to take up freelancing assignments like I set up a hostel for some people in Kodaikanal, Worked in the diversity and inclusion team of an Indian conglomerate, Painted a cafe in Mcleodganj, took up writing work online etc. Anything that would help the boat stay afloat.

 Hitchhiking, staying with farmers, dancing with strangers, Hostels, mixed dorms, learning Spanish, drunk night, volunteering, painting the walls, Basically everything that I thought was reserved for a best selling novel.